strwbrrysam/strwbrrysam-homelab-journey/projects/wireguard-mesh/configs/bird-ospf/2-path-diversity.md

 - Resilience against global transit instability

 And it does all of that using nothing more than WireGuard + BIRD + thoughtful topology design.

+Also see 3-multipath-hashing.md where I talk about an extra setting needed to properly enable multipath to take advantage of all WG links.